 So why did stretching make his shoulder pain worse?
 As he was stretching the muscles the problem area got more inflamed and hurt.
 Essentially, his shoulder was practically seizing up and he was desperately trying to loosen the stiffness.
 Remember, though, the tightened, aching muscles are the RESULT of a root problem – they are trying their best to protect the part of the body that is damaged.
 Stretching them only makes the area affected more vulnerable and prone to damage.

 The best action in this situation is to see a physical therapist.
 With a dedicated, professional PT our ‘weekend warrior’ will discover the right exercises for his shoulder, allowing his problem area to heal and give him the best shot at not having to deal with this problem in the future.

 But, of course, this doesn’t apply to just dads playing catch with their sons on the weekend.
 It could be the mom going grocery shopping, picking up the toddler, mowing the lawn, or washing dishes.
 Dad could be throwing out the trash or cleaning the yard: the same advice holds true.
 Before stretching, make sure you know what the root cause of the problem is.
 Don’t risk aggravating the issue, and thereby, doubling your recovery time.
 We want you back on your feet ASAP.

 At this point, the questions really is, “how do you know if you need strengthening or increased mobility once you’re hurt”?
 Well, we here at Simply Physio can help you figure it all out.
 We will gladly chat with you about the safest, most effective route to healing your pain.

 Do you have questions about stretching or strengthening painful areas?
 We are always available for FREE phone consultations.
-Click here to schedule a time for us to call you, or just give us a call at 865-351-0615.
+Schedule a time for us to call you, or just give us a call at 865-351-3729.
 We look forward to chatting and helping you on your journey to health!